Bhuvanika01/OvertakeAVehicle/README.md

 | `--recorder_filename` | Path to the `.log` recording file            | `"test1.log"`             |
 | `--camera`            | Follows the actor with this ID during replay | `0`                       |

-> 💡 The `camera` argument allows you to attach the camera to a specific actor ID in the simulation.
+> 💡 The `camera` argument allows you to attach the camera to a specific actor ID during the replay.
 Use `0` to disable.

 ## About `test1.log`

 The `test1.log` file is a simulation recording created using CARLA's built-in recording functionality.
 It stores all simulation events, vehicle movements, and environment changes during the recorded session.
 This file must be accessible by the script when replaying.

+## Output

+The visual output of the replay is recorded and saved as a video file named **`over_taking.mp4`** in the current directory.

 ## Notes